sunappushotto/docs/graphql-api.md

 ---
 description: >-
-  You can use the GraphQL API to create flexible queries for the data you need to integrate with Snapshot.
+  You can use the GraphQL API to create flexible queries for the data you need to integrate with Sunappushotto.
 ---

 # GraphQL API

 ## Explorer

-You can run queries on Snapshot data using a GraphQL Explorer.&#x20;
+You can run queries on Sunappushotto data using a GraphQL Explorer.&#x20;

 We have exposed an integrated development environment in the browser that includes docs, syntax highlighting, and validation errors.
 Click the link below to access the interface.&#x20;